tiyn/dotfiles/README.md

 ## Required and Recommended Software
 All requirements and recommendations get installed by my version of LARBS.
+To take a look at all the software it installs look at the progs.csv in my LARBS repository (https://github.com/TiynGER/larbs/blob/master/progs.csv)

 ## Migration of my dotfiles to other system
 ### set alias in .bashrc